 Estate Planning, Wills and Probate

-Cowles & Thompson attorneys utilize wills, trusts, limited partnerships, corporations, estate tax planning and other mechanisms to help our clients identify, preserve and increase their wealth and distribute their assets with the least possible amount of tax expense, while being sensitive to them personally as well as their loved ones and the charitable institutions they wish to benefit.
-Our clients include individuals and corporate entities in a myriad of roles such as executors, administrators, trustees, attorneys in fact, grantors and donors.
+The Cowles & Thompson Estate Planning practice assists clients in the management and disposition of wealth and assets - during life and at death, including the potential impact of taxes.
+Our attorneys use wills, trusts, limited partnerships, corporations, estate tax planning and other mechanisms, coupled with sensitivity while advising clients regarding their plans, wishes for their loved ones, and benefits intended for charitable institutions.
+Our clients include individuals and corporate entities in a myriad of roles such as executors, administrators, trustees, attorneys in fact, grantors, and donors.

-Our mission is to use planning tools to fulfill each client’s goals while eliminating or minimizing taxes and reducing expenses to the extent possible.
-The Group works as a team with accountants, life insurance agents, investment advisors, and other professionals to develop an overall plan to achieve family objectives financial and otherwise–while at the same time remaining sensitive to family emotional needs.
+The practice group works as a team with accountants, life insurance agents, investment advisors, and other professionals to develop an overall plan to achieve family objectives -- financial and otherwise – while remaining sensitive to family emotional needs.
 We are particularly aware of the need to maintain our client’s privacy and confidentiality.

-Attorneys with the Firm assist clients in developing plans for the management and use of assets during their lifetimes.
+Cowles & Thompson Estate Planning attorneys assist clients in developing plans for the management and use of assets during their lifetimes.
 This includes advice regarding legal and tax aspects of joint ownership of property, formation of family limited partnerships, and limited liability companies for the management of property and for lifetime transfers to family members.
-In addition, we work with clients in planning for the contingency of disability through “living wills” and advance directives for healthcare, use of durable powers of attorney and revocable living trusts; and the desirability of making gifts and the general effect of income tax laws on how their assets are managed and structured in their estate plans.
+In addition, we work with clients in planning for the contingency of disability through

 Settlement of Estates and Probate Litigation

-We represent personal representatives in settling estates, including the preparation and filing of pleadings and other documents in the appropriate probate court, marshaling estate assets, preparation of an inventory of estate assets, settlement of claims, preparation and review of accountings, interpretation of wills (including allocation of assets to marital dispositions) and distribution of assets to beneficiaries.
+We represent personal representatives in probating and settling estates.
+This includes preparing and filing pleadings and other documents in the appropriate probate court, marshaling estate assets, preparing an inventory of estate assets, settling claims, preparing and reviewing accountings, interpreting wills (including allocation of assets to marital dispositions) and distributing assets to beneficiaries.

 Trusts and Trust Administration

-Our firm prepares all types of trusts including living trusts, tax planning trusts, asset protection trusts, life insurance trusts, special needs trusts, and gift trusts.
+Cowles & Thompson prepares all types of trusts including living trusts, tax planning trusts, asset protection trusts, life insurance trusts, special needs trusts, and gift trusts.
 We also aid in the funding and administration of such trusts.
-Many trusts we represent involve multiple beneficiaries, multiple trustees and on-going businesses held by the trusts.
-In corporate trustee matters, C&T is often engaged in trust document interpretation, as well as assuring compliance with statutory and regulatory requirements.
+Many trusts we represent involve multiple beneficiaries, multiple trustees, and on-going businesses held by the trusts.
+In corporate trustee matters, our Estate Planning attorneys are often engaged in trust document interpretation, as well as assuring compliance with statutory and regulatory requirements.